k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 * Digital Entity: Customer.
 * Data sources (applications): CRM, Ordering, Billing and Collection.
 * LU tables: The tables that will hold the data you want to keep about a customer from the four data sources.
-* LU Table Populations: The set of definitions to extract, transform, cleans, aggregate, validate  etc. data from the four data sources into the LU tables.
+* LU Table Populations: The set of definitions that will be used to extract, transform, clean, aggregate, validate  etc. data from the four data sources into the LU tables.
 * LU schema: The definition of the Root Table and the relationship between all LU tables.

 <studio>
+   When working with the Fabric Studio on a local machine or docker:

 ![image](images/1.1_LU_Overview.png)

 </studio>

 <web>
+   When working with the Fabric Studio on the web:

 ![image](images/web/1_web_lu_overview.PNG)